ricardo-semiao/varutils/README.md

 using common methods and statistical tests.
 Additionally, I want to expand the package to other VAR-like objects.

-**Disclaimer:** this package is in the most early stage of life.
+**Disclaimer:** this package is in the early most stage of life.
 It hasn’t been thoroughly tested and can present several bugs.
+I don’t recommend using it for large-scale projects, yet.

 Please report any problems in my email (below) or as a github issue.
 Thank you!

-Author: Ricardo Semião e Castro (ricardo.semiao@outlook)
+Author: Ricardo Semião e Castro (ricardo.semiao@outlook).

 ## Installation